This article describes enabling Passenger on your domain within the DreamHost panel.

 The "public" subdirectory

-- Passenger maps the directory named "public" to be the document root for your domain/subdomain.
+- Passenger maps the "public" directory to be the document root for your domain/subdomain.

-Likewise, a file inside the "public" subdirectory that is named with one of the suffixes recognized by Apache (e.g., "public/foo.cgi" or "public/foo.pl") will be treated as an executable CGI script in the usual Apache fashion.
-(See CGI for more information.)
+Likewise, a file inside the public subdirectory named with one of the suffixes recognized by Apache (e.g., public/foo.cgi or public/foo.pl) will be treated as an executable CGI script in the usual Apache fashion.